This is the 1985-1989 page of the Shigeru Miyamoto Archive.

 Translator: shmuplations

-Notes: The scans are by Gaming Alexandria.
+Notes: Scans by Gaming Alexandria.

 Summary: He’s a big fan of Xevious and Tower of Druaga, but he got stuck on floor 60.